Acoustic-phonon-mediated superconductivity in Bernal bilayer graphene

 The validity of BCS approximation relies on the retardation effect, i.e., phonons are slower than electrons.
 However, this might not be true for systems strongly affected by a nearby VHS where the Fermi velocity may be suppressed.
-To check this, we estimate average Fermi velocity, $\bar{v}_F=2\sqrt{|n_e|}/(\hbar\sqrt{\pi}\rho)$, where $n_e$ is the carrier density and $\rho$ is the total DOS (incorporating spin and valley).
-For generic doping densities, we find that $\bar{v}_F$ is larger than the sound velocity $v_s$, suggesting the validity of Migdal theorem and BCS approximation in BBG.
-See Supplementary Material for $\bar{v}_F$ as a function of $n_e$ \cite{SM}.
+To check this, we estimate average the Fermi velocity, $\bar{v}_F=2\sqrt{|n_e|}/(\hbar\sqrt{\pi}\rho)$, where $n_e$ is the carrier density and $\rho$ is the total DOS (incorporating spin and valley).
+For generic doping densities, we find that $\bar{v}_F$ is larger than the sound velocity $v_s$, suggesting the validity of the Migdal theorem and BCS approximation in BBG.
+See SM for $\bar{v}_F$ as a function of $n_e$ \cite{SM}.

 We now discuss the pairing symmetry in the low-energy BBG bands.
 Only the intervalley Cooper pairs are considered here because $\mathcal{E}_{\tau,b}(\vex{k})\neq \mathcal{E}_{\tau,b}(-\vex{k})$ generically suppresses the intravalley superconductivity \cite{Einenkel2011,Sun2021}.
-Following the classification scheme in literature \cite{Wu2019_phonon,Wu2020_TDBG,Chou2021correlation,Chou2021_RTG_SC}, the intervalley pairing symmetry (i.e., $s$-, $p$-, $d$-, $f$- wave) can be determined from $\mathcal{C}_{3z}$ (threefold rotation about hexagon center) and spin SU(2) symmetry.
+Following the classification scheme in literature \cite{Wu2019_phonon,Wu2020_TDBG,Chou2021correlation,Chou2021_RTG_SC}, the intervalley pairing symmetry (i.e., $s$-, $p$-, $d$-, and $f$- wave) can be determined from $\mathcal{C}_{3z}$ (threefold rotation about the hexagon center) and spin SU(2) symmetry.
 Similar to RTG \cite{Chou2021_RTG_SC}, we find that the intralayer intersublattice pairings are strongly suppressed in the low-energy bands as one of the sublattices in each layer is at high energy.
 Therefore, we focus only on the intralayer intrasublattice pairings, i.e., $s$-wave spin-singlet and $f$-wave spin-triplet pairings, in the rest of this work.

 To simplify the calculations, we adopt the single-band approximation to where the Fermi energy $\mathcal{E}_F$ lies.
-This is a valid approximation because energy bands are separated by the magnitude of the gap $\sim 2|\Delta_1|=80-160$ meV, and the high energy bands are also away by at least $\sim 100$ meV.
+This approximation is valid because of the energy separation to remote bands.
 As we discussed previously, only the intervalley intrasublattice pairings are taken into account.
 The projected BCS pairing (to the $b$th band) is given by